PolMine/biglda/README.md

   topic modelling to be able to fit a set of topic models within reasonable time.

+- *To cost of interfacing*: R is very productive for developing your analysis, but the best implementations of LDA topic modelling are written in Python, Java and C. Transferring the data between programming languages is a potential bottleneck and can be quite slow.

 - *Evaluating topic models*: Issues performance and memory efficiency are relevant when computing indicators to assess topic models may be considerable.
 Computations require mathematical operations with really